juggled/2015-airplane-mavenanalytics/README.md

     - catboost_model is model made by catboost
     - random_forest_model.joblib is model made by RandomForestClassifier
 - src
+    - comparison.ipynb
+        - Compares the two different models in an interactive bar graph
     - catboost.ipynb
         - File to run Catboost
     - main.ipynb